5310/docker-rocm-a1111/README.md

 ## Usage

-A deploy the composefile to automatically create the app folder with the web-ui that you can add stuff to and run it.
+Deploy the composefile to automatically create the app folder with the web-ui that you can add stuff to and run it.

 ```bash
 git clone --depth 1 https://github.com/5310/docker-rocm-a1111